-In accordance with industry standards, the materiality threshold adopted by Fisher Funds is 0.30% (30 bps) for non-cash investments and 0.05% for cash investments.
+In accordance with industry standards, the materiality threshold adopted by Fisher Funds is 0.30% (30 bps) for equity and diversified investments, 0.15% (15 bps) for fixed interest investments, and 0.05% for cash investments.

 For the purposes of the materiality threshold, the size of a unit pricing error is assessed by measuring the size of the variance between the incorrect unit price and the correct unit price, as a percentage of the correct unit price, at the relevant point in time.